Identity vs Confusion: Psychosocial Stage 5

 • Who are the most important people in your life?

-• You wake up and have all the money and time to go about your day.
+• You wake up with the money and time to go about your day.
 How do you spend it?

 Journal without putting expectations on yourself or thinking that something is “too outlandish” or “silly.”